Postdoctoral Fellowship in the Public Humanities

 - Curriculum vitae

-- Writing Sample 1 of 15-30 pages (accompanied by relevant materials) or comparable evidence of scholarly accomplishment
+- Writing Sample: A writing sample of 20-25 pages or comparable evidence of scholarly accomplishment

 - Graduate Transcripts: Unofficial transcripts are acceptable with the understanding that official transcripts may be requested at a later date